sheilsarda/ResearchNotes/tech_strategy/Gorilla_Game_Notes.md

 **Rule 3: Buy a basket comprising all the gorilla candidates.
 Usually at least two, sometimes three, and normally no more than four companies.**

+**Rule 4.
+Hold gorilla stocks for the long term.
+Sell only on proven substitution threat.**

+**Rule 5.
+Hold application software chimp stocks as long as they exhibit potential for further market expansion.
+Do not hold enabling-technology chimps.**

+**Rule 6.
+Hold kings and princes lightly, selling individual stocks on a marketplace stumble and the category upon deceleration of hypergrowth.**

+**Rule 7.
+Once it becomes clear to you that a company will never become a gorilla, sell its stock.**

+**Rule 8.
+Money taken out of non-gorilla stocks should immediately be reinvested in the remaining gorilla candidates.**

+**Rule 9.
+In a gorilla collision, hold your gorilla candidates until there has been a definitive outcome.**

+**Rule 10.
+Most news has nothing to do with the gorilla game.
+Learn to ignore it.**

 ### Possible Investment Outcomes

 - Now, when good processes produce good results, life makes sense, and all is well.